justzen0/justzen0.github.io/_books/the-boy-in-the-striped-pyjamas.md

 layout: book
 title: "The Boy in the Striped Pyjamas"
 author: "John Boyne"
-quote: "A place for my detailed thoughts on this book."
+quote: "A story of innocence and friendship in the face of unimaginable horror."
 image: /assets/img/books/default-book-bg.jpg # Default background image
 ---